johnrizzo1/intuit/memory-bank/progress.md

 - MCP integration has been successfully implemented, enabling both client and server functionality.
 - The system can now expose its tools to external AI agents and connect to external MCP servers.
 - The RAG pipeline has been fixed and is now functioning properly, enabling semantic search of indexed files.
+- MCP server functionality is fully tested with passing unit tests.
+- MCP integration is comprehensively documented in the README.md with usage examples.
+- A practical example script is available for developers to understand how to use MCP functionality.
+- A frameless circular window shaped like a hockey puck has been implemented with PySide6.
+- The GUI features isometric 3D effects and dynamic lighting that reacts to AI speech.
+- Interactive controls allow users to move the window and toggle between different lighting effects.
+- The GUI can be integrated with the existing AI system to provide visual feedback during speech.
+- The application can be started in GUI mode using the `intuit gui` command.
+- A standalone GUI script is available for direct execution without dependencies.

 ## Known Issues